 Your blood pressure is composed of two pressure components.

 |Systolic Pressure Number||Less than or equal to 120||It is the pressure created when your heart pumps blood throughout your body.
 It is the higher number of your blood pressure reading.|

 |Diastolic Pressure Number||Less than 80||The lower number of pressure reading is the pressure created in the arteries when the heart is at rest between beats.|

 Hypertension can be categorized into grades depending on the pressure reading range.

 Your doctor or nurse will measure your resting blood pressure using a gauge and an inflatable shackle.
 The shackle inflates as the pump is compressed and then it is released.

 With the help of an attached stethoscope, he/she will hear the first whooshing sound which is the systolic pressure.
 The point on the gauge when the sound stops is the diastolic reading.

 Hypertension pathophysiology deals with the physiological factors that contribute to high BP.
 Blood pressure is the combined result of cardiac yield and total vascular opposition of your body.
 Here is a list of such factors that contribute to elevated blood pressure.

-- Family history of hypertension points towards genetic mutation which can lead to hypertension in future generations.
-The mutation mainly affects reabsorption of salt by kidney and hyperlipidemia.
+- A family history of hypertension points towards genetic mutation which can lead to hypertension in future generations.
+The mutation mainly affects the reabsorption of salt by kidney and hyperlipidemia.

 - A hyper excited sympathetic nervous system can ruin cardiovascular homeostasis and increase your blood pressure.